-They do have other additional trading fees – including fees for overnight funding, guaranteed stop orders, inactivity fees, excessive monthly withdrawals and unsupported foreign currency credit card transactions.
+They do have other additional trading fees – including fees for overnight funding, guaranteed stop orders, inactivity fees and unsupported foreign currency credit card transactions.

 Plus500 spread fees are not fixed, and the spread, or ‘pips’ can depend on many factors determined by Plus500.
 Generally, they are competitive compared to other online CFD platforms.